ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/01_5FWJ_holo/01_global_stability_analysis/scripts/README.md

 ## Replica note

 - The template preprocessing scripts in this directory use `repX` as a placeholder.
-Replace `repX` with the appropriate replica identifier (for example, `rep1`, `rep2`, or `rep3`) and adjust trajectory part filenames as needed before running the commands.
+Replace `repX` with the appropriate replica identifier, such as `rep1`, `rep2`, or `rep3`, and adjust trajectory-part filenames as needed before running the commands.
 - `01_prepare_0_60ns_trajectory_template.sh` was only required for Replicas 2 and 3.
-- Replica 1 is not represented by this trajectory-reconstruction step because the original MD production files were lost and the production run was regenerated through a different workflow.
+- Replica 1 is not represented by this trajectory-reconstruction step because the original MD production files were unavailable and the production run was regenerated through a separate recovery workflow.

 ## Notes

 - Not all replicas required trajectory reconstruction from split files.
 - The template scripts are provided to document the common preprocessing workflow used before global stability analysis.
 - Interactive GROMACS selections are recorded as comments inside each script.
+- The internal label `holo` is retained in script and file names for workflow continuity.
+In the manuscript, this system is described as **5FWJ metal-retained**.